idispatch75/mythic-gme-adventures/docs/user_manual.md

 	Mandatory if you create a new table, optional if you customize or translate.
 - `order`: the display order in the list.
 It overrides the alphabetical order.
 	It is optional and can be customized.
-- `characterTrait`: determines whether the table should be shown when rolling the traits in the Notes of a Character.
+- `characterTrait`: the label of the trait when rolling the traits in the Notes of a Character, e.g. `"Motivation"`.
+	If not null, the table is displayed in the available traits to roll for a Character.
+	It can be an empty string.
 	It is optional and can be customized.
 - `entries`: the entries in the table.
 Mandatory if you create a new table, optional if you customize or translate.